Association-INTech/controlleur_projecteur/README.md

 ```bash
 python Benq_Mw853ust_Webui.py
 ```
+> This step can be done with `make run-debug` (see Makefile section below).

-4. Run with Gunicorn for production use and final debuging:
+4. Run with Gunicorn for production use and final debugging:

 ```bash
 # from project root with venv activated
 ./.venv/bin/gunicorn --bind 0.0.0.0:5000 --workers 1 Benq_Mw853ust_Webui:app
 ```
+> This step can be done with `make run` (see Makefile section below).

-## Systemd service (recommended on the Pi)
+## Systemd service (auto-start on boot)

 Create a service file (example provided as `benq-web.service` in the repo).
 Copy it to `/etc/systemd/system/` and then enable & start: